OWASP/owasp-mastg/Document/0x03-Overview.md

 ### Local Data Storage

-From the view of a mobile app, this extra care has to be taken when storing user data, such as using appropriate key storage APIs and taking advantage of hardware-backed security features when available.
-Here however we encounter another problem: Much depends on the device and operating system the app is running on, as well as its configuration.
-Is the keychain locked with a passcode?
-What if the device doesn't offer hardware-backed secure storage, as is the case with some Android devices?
-Can and should the app even verify this, or is it the responsibility of the user?

-Data stored on mobile devices also differ from the data stored on desktops and laptops.
-While both are used to access personal information, it is much more likely to find copies of these information on a mobile device.
-Further, due to the various connectivity options and their portability, mobile devices are used as keys for electronic door locks, replacement for payment cards, etc.

 The protection of sensitive data, such as user credentials and private information, is a key focus in mobile security.
 Firstly, sensitive data can be unintentionally exposed to other apps running on the same device if operating system mechanisms like IPC are used improperly.
 Data may also unintentionally leak to cloud storage, backups, or the keyboard cache.
 Additionally, mobile devices can be lost or stolen more easily compared to other types of devices, so an adversary gaining physical access is a more likely scenario.

+From the view of a mobile app, this extra care has to be taken when storing user data, such as using appropriate key storage APIs and taking advantage of hardware-backed security features when available.

+On Android in particular, one has to deal with the problem of fragmentation.
+Not every Android device offers hardware-backed secure storage.
+Additionally, a large percentage of devices run outdated versions of Android with older API versions.
+If those versions are to be supported, apps must restrict themselves to older API versions that may lack important security features.
+When the choice is between better security and locking out a good percentage of the potential userbase, odds are in favor of better security.

 ### Communication with Trusted Endpoints